-The HIMAs Board
+The 2018 HIMAs Board

 Kurt Muller has worked in television news since graduating with an MA in Journalism from the University of Western Ontario in 1993.
 He was a reporter with CFTO News in Toronto from 1994 to 1997 and he has spent seven years as a writer for CTV News with Lloyd Robertson and CTVNews.com.
 He has also worked as a freelance reporter for CHCH News in Hamilton.
 Kurt began his career as a general assignment reporter at the Opasquia Times, a community newspaper in The Pas, Manitoba.
-Kurt is currently the Associate Dean of Communication Arts at Mohawk College.
+Kurt is currently the Associate Dean of Media and Entertainment at Mohawk College.

 Paige Petrovsky is a recent graduate of Mohawk College’s journalism program and has a passion for literature, writing, photography, and pop-culture.
 She is enthusiastic about Hamilton and all the city has to offer.
 She was previously an intern for CBC Books, and was part of Canada Reads 2017 and 2018.
 Paige hopes to continue to work in the book beat throughout her journalism career while accepting other opportunities and challenges that come her way.